dronir/RuuviTagInflux/README.md

 ### Additional configuration

+You can give and array called `mac_filter`, containing MAC addresses of RuuviTags.
+If it is non-empty, only the devices whose addresses are in the list are listened to.
+Otherwise every RuuviTag in the range gets stored.

+If your InfluxDB server is on a port different to the default 8086, you can change that by setting `port` to some integer value.

 If your InfluxDB server has SSL enabled, set `ssl = true` in the config.

 If your database has user authentication, set the username and password in the config file.
+I suggest you create a new user with write-only access to the specific database you want to use with this script.

 In InfluxDB, the data points from each RuuviTag will get a tag named `mac` with the device's MAC address as the tag value.
 Additionally, you can define two mappings for more practical tags: